-When the water is at a steady, rolling boil, remove it from heat and add in the chamomile and give it a stir.
+When the water is at a steady, rolling boil, remove it from heat and add in the raisins and chamomile and give it a stir.
 Cover the pot and let it sit for about ten minutes.

 Uncover the pot, pour in the honey and stir it until it is all mixed.
 Think happy thoughts and enjoy the scent!

 Using a funnel, pour the wort (flowers and all) into the sanitized gallon jug.
 Split the vanilla bean and drop it into the jug.

 Pour in the rest of the cold filtered water to bring the liquid up to the neck of the jug to help cool it off a bit.

 Once the jug has cooled to room temperature, add the yeast and top it all off with an airlock.